-At $199 retail, these are the second most expensive product we tested.
+These are the second most expensive product we tested.
 Their durability wasn't matched among the other contenders.
 If this is the product you need, grab a pair on sale before the new model becomes available.

 The Salewa Mountain Trainer GTX is the best approach shoe we tested for getting to and from alpine rock routes when snow travel is involved.
 They are waterproof, very supportive for your foot, and the most durable product we tested.